Skip to Content

 Is the drunk driver automatically at fault in Illinois?

 Not automatically.
-DUI evidence is important, but an injury claim still needs to show how the other driver’s unsafe behavior caused the crash and caused your injuries.
+DUI evidence is important, but an Illinois injury claim still needs to show that the other driver’s unsafe behavior caused the crash and caused your injuries.
+The criminal DUI case and your civil claim are separate, so the police report, witness names, photos, and medical records still matter, they are what connect the impaired driving to the harm you suffered.

 Should I tell the officer I think the driver is drunk?